 A combination of heat therapy and metronidazole can be used if desired.

 Neon Tetra Disease (NTD) is caused by the Pleistophora hyphessobryconis protozoan.
 It is called neon tetra disease because it was first identified and is commonly found in neons (Paracheirodon innesi).
 NTD can infect many species of fish.
-NTD parasite causes a opaque white discoloration in the mussel tissue of the fish.
+NTD parasite causes an opaque white discoloration in the muscle tissue of the fish.
 It can live within the fish at a low level and go undetected until large amounts of tissue are dead.

 NTD is spread by fish ingesting the protozoan with food or eating fish (live or dead) that are infected with the parasite.
 Fish that are infected with the parasite need to removed from the system immediately, and euthanized as NTD has no cure.

 Fungus is a secondary infection that looks like a white cottony patch.
 Fungus will grow on dead tissue often the result of trauma caused by other fish, or a bacterial infection.
 Fungal infections are not contagious.